Dutch NL English EN French FR German DE Spanish ES

 Wolly Necked Stork

-It is also a haven for similar species such as Herons and Egrets, Ibis, Spoonbills and the like.
+Mana Pools national Park is also a haven for similar species such as Herons and Egrets, Ibis, Spoonbills and the like.
 All these species share a similar feeding regime as they are carnivorous.
-The diet is determined, in varying percentages, by personal preference and seasonal and locality based availabilities.
-It includes Crustaceans, small to large fish, amphibians, reptiles, insects and their larvae, small mammals and ground nesting birds, their eggs and nestlings.
+The diet is determined, in varying percentages, by personal preference and seasonal and locality-based availabilities.
+It includes Crustaceans, small to large fish, amphibians, reptiles, insects and their larvae, small mammals and ground-nesting birds, their eggs and nestlings.

 How to get that shot of a lifetime.

-At Mana this is not as difficult as it is in some venues.
-The birds there at the better known Pools are relatively used to human presence.
+At Mana, this is not as difficult as in some venues.
+The birds at the better-known Pools are relatively used to human presence.
 Not only that, different species can often be seen feeding peacefully side by side.

 Yellow Billed Stork about to swallow turned round Frog.